noaa-nwfsc/CMISST/README.md

 To update the data files, you will need to download the source data files, store them in the data folder (use /SST and /SSH subfolders for SST and SSH data), and run the code in createStoredObjects.R

 Response data all come from Columbia Basin Research's Data Access in Real Time (DART) website.
-Adult counts were obtained here: https://www.cbr.washington.edu/dart/query/adult_daily and Smot to Adult Survival (SAR) data were obtained here: https://www.cbr.washington.edu/dart/query/pit_sar_esu.
+Adult counts were obtained here: https://www.cbr.washington.edu/dart/query/adult_daily and Smolt to Adult Survival (SAR) data were obtained here: https://www.cbr.washington.edu/dart/query/pit_sar_esu.
 The code does not enforce this, but it's best to use a log link for counts and a logit link for SARs.

 SST data are from ERSST (https://www.ncei.noaa.gov/pub/data/cmb/ersst/v5/netcdf/).
 But I obtained them where they have been reposted in a slightly different format here: